Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

 - I want to know if I can buy coffee in Ireland, so that I can make a purchase
 - I want to know where in Ireland coffee can be bought, so that I can make a purchase
 - I want to know if there is an easy way to make coffee, because I have a small budget and would still like to enjoy coffee
-- I want to find all the different ways to make coffee, so that I can choose one.
+- I want to find all the different ways to make coffee, so that I can choose one

 ### Design Goals

 - Consistent header across all pages to encourage clear branding, and remind visitors that they are still on the same website.
+- Comfortable colour scheme that would not stress viewers who might be accustomed to viewing webpages at night, and are sensitive to overly bright webpages.

 ### Wireframes